 In Nigeria, the investment landscape is different.
 A significant majority of the population tends to view investment from a short-term lens (typically 1 – 3 years).

 When making investment decisions everyone tries to be as rational as possible.
 We take into account every variable that may hurt our investment.
-We ask all the questions or pawn of the decision-making to friends and family who may not be experts on investment.
+We ask all the questions or pawns of the decision-making to friends and family who may not be experts on investment.
 Consequently, we experience a set of biases that cloud our decision-making.